stefanoborini/book-modelviewcontroller/source/notes.rst

 All intralayer communication can only be routed through controller-controller connection.
 This connection is bidirectional.

-The same data is present in the visual component in the GUI, in the Model object, and finally in any backend the Model object may be using to access the data, for example a SQL database.

-This can be reduced to two if we assume the Model to always query the database, but it is wasteful.
-A better strategy is to cache the information in-memory.

 completely unrelated.
 It must go somewhere else.

-    When the view is shown, it will have to update its content.
-However, if the view is not visible, it should not receive events, so it should either unsubscribe from the model when hidden, or mute the delivery by first checking if it's visible before proceeding to update itself.
-The reason is that if a view is connected to the model, and this view requires time to refresh itself, we don't want to trigger this refresh if the view is not visible to the user.